-To support our goal of providing free quarterly mentoring, professional, technical, and training opportunities to residents of areas of disproportionate impact SCML will conduct at least 4 (one per quarter), two-hour industry-specific educational seminars annually on the topics of marijuana cultivation, marijuana product manufacturing, marijuana retailing, and/or marijuana business training.
-These seminars/trainings will be free, open to the public, and held in local areas of disproportionate impact, specifically the Town of Spencer and the census-defined areas of disproportionate impact in the City of Worcester, on a rotating basis.
+SCML will conduct at least 4 (one per quarter), two-hour industry-specific educational seminars annually on the topics of marijuana cultivation, marijuana product manufacturing, marijuana retailing, and marijuana business training.
+These seminars/trainings will be held in local areas of disproportionate impact, and will be specifically advertised and promoted among the diverse populations listed above.
 SCML will also use these seminars to promote its own employment opportunities to the diverse populations in attendance.